 Activities marked with this symbol are mandatory and must be completed by all those earning the patch.
-Note: Activity #7 is an online activity that may be done prior to visiting the museum.
-Activity #8 is only required for Eagle Scouts.
+Activity #7 can be done online prior to visiting the Museum.

-Submit completed packets to front desk attendant for patches, or mail in completed packets after visit to: Dr. Christy Spurlock, Kentucky Museum, Western Kentucky University, 1906 College Heights Blvd, Bowling Green, KY 42101
+Submit completed packets to front desk attendant for patches, or mail in completed packets after visit to: Dr. Christy Spurlock Kentucky Museum, Western Kentucky University, 1906 College Heights Blvd, Bowling Green, Kentucky 42101